barshopen/TauClubs/Readme.md

 We use eslint and prettier to manage the front-end styling and pep8 for the backend.
 See our .eslintrc.json for more details.

 ## Graphical Design ##
 Up untill now we used pure CSS as a solution an approach to resolve our design needs.
-We consider moving to material-UI design system to resolve mobile comaptability and many other issues that came up while workin on v0.001(milestone 1)
+We consider moving to material-UI design system to resolve mobile comaptability and many other issues that came up while workinע on v0.001(milestone 1)

 # Contribution #
 Following v0.001, each commit on PR to master are squashed before merged.
 We usually require a CR before inserting any piece of code to master.